numba/numba/docs/source/developer/generators.rst

 are restored from the saved generator state.

 .. note::
-   It is the same analysis which allows us to insert Numba ``del`` instructions where appropriate: those instructions ensure references are not leaked in :term:`object mode`, where each value is an owned reference to a PyObject.
+   It is the same analysis which inserts Numba ``del`` instructions where appropriate.

 Let's go over the generator info again::